- Shop

 The main selector is aimed at the child in general all over the world

-element that has the class .pinkwhile the second selector addresses the child in general, one of the most common problems he has .pink class inside
+while the second selector addresses the child in general, one of the most common problems he has .pink

 As you can see, The placement of the pseudo-class may vary.